Resources

 If you are brand new to astronomy and are ready to take your first step towards developing your passion for the night sky, I have put together some simple guidelines to follow when deciding on which telescope to buy.

-I would not recommend jumping straight into astrophotography without first learning the sky and experiencing what it is like to spend a considerable amount of time outside with your telescope.
+I would not recommend jumping straight into astrophotography without first learning about the sky and experiencing what it is like to spend a considerable amount of time outside with your telescope.
 For more information, visit the “Buying Your First Telescope” page.

 One of the greatest elements of astrophotography is the amazing online community of imagers willing to help beginners.
 This is how I learned much of what I know now, and I am happy to assist beginners learn how to photograph the night sky.

-The telescope I currently use for most of my Astrophotography images is the Sky-Watcher Esprit 100.
 I have used many different telescopes for astrophotography, but I prefer the imaging performance and consistency of an apochromatic refractor.
 If you would like to see a complete list of the astrophotography equipment I use for deep-sky imaging, please visit the Equipment Page

 Capturing images outside is just 1 part of the astrophotography process.
 The work that takes place after your images have been taken is equally important.
 Having the right tools and software at your disposal will allow you to develop a workflow you are comfortable with.